 If you’ve always dreamed of becoming a sports agent, then Johnson & Wales University is here to bring your dreams to life.
 We offer a comprehensive path to becoming a successful sports agent, and we can give you the tools needed to excel in the field.

-Begin your journey by earning your bachelor’s degree in sports, entertainment, event – management, master’s degree in Sport Leadership, or an MBA in Sport Leadership through our many amazing programs.
-No matter which approach you take, we provide you with a clear path to following your dreams of becoming a sports agent for some of the biggest names in the world.
+Begin your journey by earning your bachelor’s degree in sports, entertainment, event – management.
+At JWU Online, we can provide you with a clear path to following your dreams of becoming a sports agent for some of the biggest names in the world.